Lohit13/biostar-ansible/readme.md

 ### 3.2.
 Usage

 1. `git clone http://github.com/Lohit13/biostar-ansible`
+2. Add your AWS credentials to the `aws_access_key` and `aws_secret_key` parameter in variables.yml
-2. Edit 'variables.yml'.
+3. Edit 'variables.yml'.
 It contains all the settings required to host your own Biostar-Central app.
-3. run `ansible-playbook deploy.yml -i 'localhost',
+4. run `ansible-playbook deploy.yml -i 'localhost',`
-4. Wait for it to finish!
+5. Wait for it to finish!
 All done:)

 ### 3.3.
 Accessing the containers